Background pattern

 Pregnancy

-You should inform your doctor if you think you are (or may become) pregnant.
-Your doctor will advise you to stop taking Olmesartán Sandoz before becoming pregnant or as soon as you know you are pregnant and will advise you to take another medication instead of Olmesartán Sandoz.
-Olmesartan is not recommended for use at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used from the third month of pregnancy.
+You should inform your doctor if you are (or might become) pregnant.
+Your doctor will advise you to stop taking Olmesartan Sandoz before becoming pregnant or as soon as you know you are pregnant and will advise you to take another medication instead of Olmesartan Sandoz.
+Olmesartan Sandoz is not recommended during pregnancy and should not be taken if you are pregnant for more than 3 months, as it may cause serious harm to your baby if used from the third month of pregnancy.

 Breastfeeding

-Inform your doctor if you are breastfeeding or about to start breastfeeding.
-Olmesartán Sandoz is not recommended for use in breastfeeding mothers, and your doctor may choose another treatment if you wish to breastfeed, especially if your baby is newborn or premature.
+Tell your doctor if you are breastfeeding or about to start breastfeeding.
+Olmesartan Sandoz is not recommended for breastfeeding mothers, and your doctor may choose another treatment if you want to breastfeed, especially if your baby is newborn or premature.

-You may feel drowsy or dizzy during blood pressure treatment.
-If this happens, do not drive or operate machinery until the symptoms have disappeared.
+You may feel drowsy or dizzy during treatment for high blood pressure.
+If this happens, do not drive or use machines until the symptoms have disappeared.
 Consult your doctor.

 Adults